 Chairman MacDonald stated the opinion of the committee:

 A member of The Florida Bar poses the following inquiry:

-introduced, would not be aware, ordinarily, that the attorney was making money
+not be aware, ordinarily, that the attorney was making money from the referral.

 The precise nature of the recommendation and proposal are not clearly stated.
 However,

 it is our assumption that at least in a significant number of instances the procedure outlined

 would amount to an attorney referring existing clients, or persons reposing confidence or trust in

 him, to an insurance carrier for the purpose of procuring insurance with the result that without

 the knowledge of the client the insurance company upon a sale would compensate the lawyer for

 We have previously discussed the relationships involving life insurance sales and